AntonDobrev/kinvey-js-data-source/README.md

 ### GitHub Repository

 The source code of the component can be accessed in the following [GitHub repository](https://github.com/Kinvey/kinvey-kendo-data-source).
+You can download a ZIP archive of the file from the [Releases](https://github.com/Kinvey/kinvey-kendo-data-source/releases) page.

 ## Adding References